jlmelville/sneer/docs/input-initialization.md

 optima.

-There have been a few suggestions made in the literature to ameliorate or even remove these issuess with the perplexity.
+There have been a few suggestions made in the literature to ameliorate or even remove these issues with the perplexity.
 The [NeRV](http://www.jmlr.org/papers/v11/venna10a.html) paper suggests starting the optimization with a fairly high perplexity value and then recalculating the input probabilities at progressively lower perplexities as the optimization